-We can see the reverse of this stagnation in the mama's boy phenomenon, the PSYCHO Norman Bates unable to sever the hydra-like apron strings of a domineering mother.
-While the girls with bad animus relations may simultaneously revere and fear their fathers, the boys simultaneously resent and "represent" their mothers.
+We can see the reverse of this personal stagnation in the mama's boy phenomenon, i.e. Norman Bates, unable to sever the hydra-like apron strings of a domineering mother, growth stunted in a loop of censorious homicide.
+While the girls with bad animus relations may simultaneously revere and fear their fathers (punching like a guy, as it were), the boys simultaneously resent and "represent" their mothers, in wig and apron string cleaver.
 In order to blast loose the Self from this repressive quagmire of unassimilated archetypal energies, some real force is required.
-Death--real or symbolic--is often not even a viable solution.
-But the egocide of acid works, baby: you don't have to die, just let go of your gun and submit to an alien frisking, with looove.
+Death--real or symbolic--is often not even a viable solution --especially if you're just one of a million clones.

-But even demonizing drugs opens up a discourse, just talking about altering one's mind has a tendency to alter it, so it makes sense that in the 21st century it's not even polite to talk about why you don't want to talk about it.
+But even demonizing mind-expanding drugs at least opens up a discourse, just talking about altering one's mind has a tendency to alter it, so it makes sense that in the 21st century it's not even polite to talk about why you don't want to talk about it.
 It's the pink elephant in the room and once you dare to actually behold it, reality itself begins to loosen and slip away.
-Pretty soon the elephant is right there, bigger than life, getting more tangible by the second, and within minutes you don't even remember a time it wasn't always there; reality bends and folds and now you remember the elephant from when you were four years old and it just came home from safari.
-Sounds messy and costly in the long run and yes, you do get stomped on, but hey, you got to see an elephant!
+Pretty soon the elephant is right there, bigger than life, getting more tangible by the second, and within minutes you don't even remember a time it wasn't always there.
+Reality bends and folds and now you remember the elephant from when you were four years old and it just came home from safari.
+Sounds messy and costly in the long run and yes, you do get stomped on, but hey... an elephant!

-The "unashamedly shoestring" element, as is the case with fellow indie cult hits CARNIVAL OF SOULS and NIGHT OF THE LIVING DEAD (both 1968), is part of the creepy affect, the feeling one is adrift in a flea-bitten midnight zone between intentional Brechtian distancing for a post-modern aesthetic arrest and the cheap carny spookshow thrills of schlock.
+Richard Blackburn's long-fabled Lemora: A Child's Tale of the Supernatural (also 1972, obviously a key year) exists in a suffocating, ur-Southern Gothic nightscape all its own.
+Unashamedly shoestring, Blackburn's dream odyssey through pubertal agony drips with Freudian syrup, but it's also a fervidly physical film—the midnight back alleys of Old South ghost towns are not places you'll be longing to revisit.
+More so even than Carnival of Souls and Night of the Living Dead, this mysterious phantasm plays like a visit to the underworld.....As is the case with fellow indie cult hits CARNIVAL OF SOULS and NIGHT OF THE LIVING DEAD (both 1968), the poverty of the locations creates part of the creepy affect, the feeling one is adrift in a flea-bitten midnight zone between intentional Brechtian distancing for a post-modern aesthetic arrest and the cheap carny spookshow thrills of schlock.
 Like all good Alice tales, LEMORA involves a plucky young heroine, Lila (Cheryl Rainbeaux Smith). leaving her kindly but clueless preacher guardian in the middle of the night to seek out the wild dangers of her "real" father, a presumed weasel (i.e. gangster werewolf).

-They say the soul of every old man is a young girl, and vice versa, that all the ages and genders ultimately even out in BENJAMIN BUTTON-style criss-crosses, I believe that's so, and when we grow weak and elderly our soul thins out until it's barely born.
-Old interests return, part of the reason why children and old people get along so well.
-The key to discovery of self then is the brave meeting with these inner figures of your past and present and shadow; the magnetism between genders and generations is then sublimated into art and myth, not repressed, banned or condemned.
-Drugs like LSD should be regulated and dispensed gingerly, but never suppressed or demonized.
+But the truly sensitive non-hack artistes aren't afraid to fall, Johnny-Oh.
+They say the unconscious (anima) of every old male artist is a young girl, and vice versa (or maybe it's just me who says this), that all the ages and genders ultimately meet halfway in BENJAMIN BUTTON-style criss-crosses, as the psyche is slowly illuminated, the consciousness grows dark and the unconscious inherits the burning building.
+And when we grow weak and elderly our soul energy is so vibrant it's barely noticeable.
+Old interests return, part of the reason why children and old people get along so well (or why I'm finally eating candy every night for dinner like I always dreamed of).
+The key to discovery of self is the brave meeting with these inner figures of your past and present, light and shadow; the magnetism between genders and generations is sublimated into art and myth, not repressed or acted on in some trite sexual/literal way.
+That's why drugs like LSD and mushrooms should be regulated and dispensed gingerly, but never suppressed or demonized.
 With research and proper set and setting, they could change the world overnight for the better.
-The real dangers to our future, as LEMORA indicates, are the preachers and moralists and hysterics, the ironic distancers and the ego-blinded.
-The addictive nature of repression is the real dark power at work in our communities, censoring with violence what it can't control, never admitting to itself that without darkness, light itself becomes dark, to compensate, and bad things happen.
+The real dangers to our future, as LEMORA indicates, are the preachers, moralists and hysterics, the ironic distancers and the ego-blinded.
+The addictive nature of repression is the real dark power at work in our communities, censoring with violence what it can't control (i.e. handing out life sentences to minor first time drug offenders), never admitting to itself that without darkness, light itself becomes dark, to compensate, resulting in sudden RAIN-style grabby outbursts from once-chaste reverends.
 The outlawed darkness is forced to become light just to go in there and save the day.